django-bridge/django-bridge/website/docs/overlays.md

 **WORK IN PROGRESS: This is just a stub for now**

-Django Render supports opening any URL in an overlay/modal using the ``openOverlay`` function.
+Django Bridge supports opening any URL in an overlay/modal using the ``openOverlay`` function.

 For example: